A lack of integrity can devour credibility.

 ☐ Working from an empowering context.

-(This means that you're coming from a place of commitment and agreement—and that you're not disparaging, undermining, or bemoaning the task at hand with something like:
+This means you're coming from a place of commitment and alignment—you're not disparaging, undermining, or bemoaning the task at hand with something like:

-• “I’m only doing this because he said I had to do it.”
+• “I’m only doing this because they said I had to do it.”

 • “This is stupid, but I’ll do it anyway.”